 “Tailored Shareholder Reports is an example of an SEC rule that got bipartisan support.
 For a rule to be passed at the SEC, you need a majority,” Michael Donowitz, Vice President of Regulatory Affairs for Broadridge, explains.
 “This is an example of a 5–0 vote, where the vote was unanimous across the Republican and Democrat Commissioners.
 And that really is something to be proud of.”

-As the 2024 election approaches, the landscape of financial regulation remains in flux, shaped by shifting political priorities and evolving economic challenges.
-This election's outcomes will greatly influence the direction of regulatory policies, with implications for businesses, investors, and consumers.
-As new leaders are elected and policies take shape, the financial services sector should prepare for a range of regulatory developments that could redefine the contours of the markets for years to come.
+The landscape of financial regulation remains in flux, shaped by shifting political priorities and evolving economic challenges.
+As new leaders take office and policies take shape, the financial services sector should prepare for a range of regulatory developments that could redefine the contours of the markets for years to come.